arh-eu/gds-java-sdk/README.md

 ### Close the connection

 The client is simply closed by the `close()` method.
-This should be always called, otherwise the event loop in the background is never stopped and the WebSocket connection might not be closed properly, either.
+This should be always called, otherwise the event loop in the background is never stopped, and the WebSocket connection might not be closed properly, either.

 ```java
 client.close();